Updated: Jan 9

 My husband Parry has quickly become the go-to chef for Indian cuisine in our family.
-In team with my Ayurvedic knowledge and Parry's North Indian heritage, some amazing recipes are being developed.
+In team with my Ayurvedic knowledge and Parry's North Indian heritage, some amazing recipes have been developed.
 The first, Aloo Methi or Potato and Fenugreek.
-In Australia, we cannot access fenugreek leaves easily, so we have replaced it with spinach, silverbeet or chard.
-The flavour is similar and leafy greens are currently in surplus supply in the cooler months.
+In Australia, we cannot access fenugreek leaves easily, so we have replaced it with spinach but silverbeet or chard would work well too.
+The flavour is similar and leafy greens of all kinds provide alkaline, cleansing and restorative qualities to the body.
 This recipe is super quick to make and is an easy weeknight dinner, only taking 20-30 minutes from prep to serve.
 The heating spices used are beneficial for pacifying Vata and Kapha, but Kapha individuals can add some chillies for additional heat and add more leafy greens than potato.
 Pitta types be wary of the heating herbs (especially hing), only adding small amounts or replacing the hing with some coriander powder.

 WHAT YOU WILL NEED